FOSSEE/learn_django/tutorial_9_create_login/slides.md

 - This is called a decorator.
 - It is a special function and a built-in feature in django that allows you to verify if the current session of the User is authenticated.
 - In case the user is not logged in / authenticated, the user is redirected to the link specified in the variable ```login_url```
+- Note: There is a setting for LOGIN_URL available(You may use this instead!)

 Example: